Skills: One Agent Toolbox That Ends MCP Micromanagement

 Skills work through a simple protocol:

-1. Relevance check - Agent scans skill descriptions for matches to your query
+1. Relevance check.
+The agent scans skill descriptions for matches to your query.

-3. Interface discovery - Agent runs --help to learn the tool
+3. Interface discovery.
+The agent runs --help to learn the tool.

-4. Execution - Tool runs with your parameters
+4. Execution.
+The tool runs with your parameters.

 At each step, only the minimum necessary information enters context.
-The implementation details, dependencies, and internal logic stay out of sight.
+Implementation details, dependencies, and internal logic stay out of sight.

-Compare this to MCPs where every tool's full description loads at session start, regardless of whether you'll use it.
+Compare that to MCPs, where every tool's full description loads at session start whether you'll use it or not.

-The real win isn't just technical efficiency—it's workflow efficiency.
+The real win isn't technical efficiency.
+It's workflow efficiency.

 With MCPs, you're constantly asking: